| Web Site Design by Rainbo Design |

 sophisticated to reduce the effect of techniques that used to make beating their systems

 relatively easy.
-But the bookshelves of libraries and office workers continue to plague the
+But the books on the shelves of libraries and office workers continue to plague the

 world with outdated information on how search engines rank websites.
 So let me dispell